rahulgopinath/rahulgopinath.github.io/_posts/2021-09-29-remove-epsilons.markdown

 <div name='python_canvas'></div>
 </form>
 Now we are ready to tackle the more complex part: That of removing epsilon rules.
-First, we need to identify such rules that are empty.
+First, we need to identify such rules that can become empty, and hence the corresponding keys that can become empty.
 ## Finding empty (epsilon) rules
+The idea is as follows, We keep a set of nullable nonterminals.
+For each rule, we check if all the tokens in the rule are nullable (i.e in the nullable set).
+If all are (i.e `all(t in my_epsilons for t in r)`), then, this rule is nullable.
+If there are `any` nullable rules for a key, then the key is nullable.
+We process these keys until there are no more new keys.

 <!--
 ############